 This is not an exhaustive list—if you need flexibility, ask.
 You are not required to be involved in a formal complaint process to seek accommodation.

 In addition to accommodations, in some situations interim measures can be imposed that also serve to protect the parties involved and prevent a situation from escalating.
 The following are common interim measures:

 - Interim housing suspension

 - Temporary leave of absence

-If you require assistance with an accommodation request or would like to inquire about the potential for an interim sanction, contact OSMRC.
+More information about interim measures can be found in the Student Judicial Procedure.
+If you require assistance with an accommodation request or would like to inquire about the potential for an interim measure, contact OSMRC.